kubernetes/ingress-nginx/docs/deploy/index.md

 On most Kubernetes clusters, the ingress controller will work without requiring any extra configuration.
 If you want to get started as fast as possible, you can check the [quick start](#quick-start) instructions.
-However, in many environments, you can improve the performance or get better logs by enabling extra features. we recommend that you check the [environment-specific instructions](#environment-specific-instructions) for details about optimizing the ingress controller for your particular environment or cloud provider.
+However, in many environments, you can improve the performance or get better logs by enabling extra features.
+We recommend that you check the [environment-specific instructions](#environment-specific-instructions) for details about optimizing the ingress controller for your particular environment or cloud provider.